kecsap/tensorflow_cpp_packaging/README.md

 - The build is based on the "TensorFlow Makefile" component in tensorflow/contrib/makefile directory.
 - Two targets were tested: Ubuntu Xenial (x86_64) and Raspberry Pi (armhf).
+- Both static and shared Tensorflow libraries.
+The choice is on your side.
+- Only CPU can be used for inference.
 - Debian packages are generated from the built binary files for distribution.
 - The build contains e.g. the C++ API to load model "snapshots".
 New ops can be easily added by modifying the [tf_tensor_fix.txt](tf_tensor_fix.txt).

 ## Status

-- I trained a simple CNN model with TFLearn and the inference works on Ubuntu and Raspberry Pi, however, there are differences in the accuracies:
+I trained a simple CNN model with TFLearn for a 2-label classification and the inference works on Ubuntu and Raspberry Pi, however, there are differences in the accuracies:

 | Platform         | Class 1 | Class 2 |
 |------------------|:-------:|:-------:|